JubinBlack/Disobey24_writeup/README.md

     waitingFor=f"Sending data: {line}"
     _=tn.read_until(waitingFor.encode(), timeout=3)
 ```
-As for the server, I've ensured that the phishing address closely mimics intranet.kouvostopankki.fi by copying its source code.
+As for the server, I've ensured that the phishing address closely mimics intranet.kouvostopankki.fi by copying its source code.<br>
 ![local_intranet](pix/image-20.png)<br>

 I'll be using python http.server along with netcat for this task.<br>